-- a.
-Meters and meter boxes shall be installed as shown in Standard Details 601, 602, 603, 604, and 605 or as directed by the District Engineer. - b.
-Finish grade of completed meter enclosure shall allow a minimum of one inch and a maximum of four inches clearance from the top of the meter to the meter box. - c.
+- d.
+Copper tubing shall be wrapped with PVC adhesive tape (as specified in Section 3.2.J.2), half lapped, for a minimum of three feet from the main.
+Wrap all corporation stops. - C. Meter Box Installation - 1.
+Meters and meter boxes shall be installed as shown in Standard Details 601, 603, 604, 605A, and 605B or as directed by the District Engineer. - 2.
+Finish grade of completed meter enclosure shall allow a minimum of one inch and a maximum of four inches clearance from the top of the meter to the meter box. - 3.
 Meter boxes shall be set or constructed plumb, with the top set horizontally.
-Grade adjustments of the meter boxes shall be done using standard extension sections for the box specified. - Lightly compacted earth backfill shall be placed inside of the meter boxes to depth indicated.
+Grade adjustments of the meter boxes shall be done using standard extension sections for the box specified. - 4.
+Lightly compacted earth backfill shall be placed inside of the meter boxes to depth indicated.
 Backfill around meter boxes as specified for adjoining pipe.
-Provide adequate space to allow for sidewalk installation.

-Meter Installation

-- Installation of meters will be withheld until the District has accepted the project.
-Installation may occur prior to acceptance if a deposit or bond is provided to the District as described in Section 1.10.A.7 of these Standards. - b.
-Meter shall be centered horizontally in the meter box such that meter can be read from the smaller box opening. - c.
-Prior to connection of the meter, the angle valve shall be opened, and the service line flushed of all foreign materials. - d.
-Depending on the elevation difference between the meter and the proposed building to be served, the District may require a gate valve or backflow prevention device on the customer side of the meter at the meter box. - 6.
+Provide adequate space to allow for sidewalk installation. - D. Meter Installation - 1.
+Installation of meters will be withheld until the District has accepted the project.
+Installation may occur prior to acceptance if a deposit or bond is provided to the District as described in Section 1.10.A.7 of these Standards. - 2.
+Meter shall be centered horizontally in the meter box such that meter can be read from the smaller box opening. - 3.
+Prior to connection of the meter, the angle meter stop valve shall be opened, and the service line flushed of all foreign materials. - 4.
+Depending on the elevation difference between the meter and the proposed building to be served, the District may require a gate valve or backflow prevention device on the customer side of the meter at the meter box. - 5.
 Disinfection and hydrostatic tests shall be performed on the service connections and pipes according to Section 3.3.

-Precast Concrete Vaults
+7 Precast Concrete Vaults

-- A. Vault Design - 1.
-Vaults shall be provided for the following items: - a.
+A. Vault Design

+- 1. Vaults shall be provided for the following items: - a.
 Meters and backflow devices larger than two inches in size. - b.
 Pressure reducing valves. - c.
 Other appurtenances as required by the District. - 2.
 Vaults located within private property shall obtain an easement to a minimum distance of 5 feet beyond the vault in all directions, allowing District staff the ability to access and maintain equipment.